danxschz/crypto-app/README.md

   <h1>Off The Grid: Cryptocurrency App</h1>

   <p>
-  Cryptocurrency app to keep track of price, volume and market capitalisation for 13,000+ coins
+  Cryptocurrency app to keep track of price, volume and market capitalization for 13,000+ coins
   </p>

   <p>